hrap1919/qbc/README.md

 22. qbpieceview [-n [NUMBER_OF_BLOCKS]] [(-o FILE_INDEX | -i FILE_INDEX1 [FILE_INDEX2])]

-    Print a fixed number of symbols showing the state of blocks of pieces of selected torrent.
+    Print a fixed number of symbols showing the state of blocks of pieces of the selected torrent.
 Without the "-n" options the number of blocks equals to $COLUMNS (of the current terminal).
 If the option "-n" is present then the default number equal to the number of pieces of the torrent (so block=piece).
 The meaning of symbols:

     "#" - completely downloaded block